ninibean/ninibean/README.md

 - ⚡ Fun fact: ...
 -->

-👋🏾 Hello!
-Welcome to my little corner of the internet.

 💻 I am a creative technologist.
 I am really interested in web development, UX/UI design, program management, and sooo much more.

 🎨 I like to work in the intersection of art and technology!
 There is so many practical skills you learn in the creative process (even coding is creative in a way), and I plan on using the creative process in my work to leave a positive impact on the world!